xiaoxizhao/xiaoxizhao.github.io/_pages/research.md

 * "The Effect of Medical Loss Ratio Regulation on Insurers' Pricing"
 * "Participation in Health Insurance Exchange Marketplaces"
 * "Care Coordination across Firm Boundaries: Assessing the Role of Provider Organization", with Leila Agha and Keith Ericson
-* "Delay in Mental Health Treatment for Children with Medical Complexity ", with Sara S.
-Bachman, Christopher Louis, Meg Comeau, Randall P. Ellis, Allyson Baughman
+* "The Effect of Vertical Integration on Physicians' Referral Pattern for Surgical Procedures", with Christopher M. Whaley
 * "Time trend and correlation of public health and socio-economic measurement for COVID-19"
    Here are some key figures by county:
    [Confirmed cases](http://xiaoxizhao.github.io/files/Confirmed_20200407.gif),